loveencounterflow/coffeenode-chr/README.md

 one byte only). **Understanding the codepoint / character / byte schism is essential for any programmer wanting to process text**.

-Now JavaScript *was* fairly advanced for its time in that its text data type—the `String`—was defined in terms of Unicode characters at a time when the programming community at large was still happily hacking bytes, and web designers spit out HTML pages using ISO&nbsp;8859-1 (by comparison, Python, which was conceived in 1991, got a Unicode data type only in 2000, and abolished its 8bit string type in 2008—until then, most programmers operated on bytes rather than codepoints when manipulating text in that language).
+Now **JavaScript *was* fairly advanced for its time** in that its text data type—the `String`—was defined in terms of Unicode characters at a time when the programming community at large was still happily hacking bytes, and web designers spit out HTML pages using ISO&nbsp;8859-1 (by comparison, Python, which was conceived in 1991, got a Unicode data type only in 2000, and abolished its 8bit string type in 2008—until then, a good many Python programmers operated on bytes rather than codepoints when manipulating text in that language).

 Since JavaScript's `String` data type is character-oriented and Array-like, it is very convenient to, say, iterate over characters in a text.
 It is as simple as fetching the length of the string and iterate over